CianShev/ObjectDetectionAndroid/README.md

+##*This repo is currently under development*
 # TensorFlow Lite Object Detection for Android on Windows 10
 ### Overview
 The purpose of this document is to detail the pipeline for configuring and local training a machine learning model for object detection on Windows 10 and deploying this model to an Android mobile device.
-This document and repo has been created as a modified and updated version of the official TF repo in conjuction with a 3rd party repo [here](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10)
+This document and repo has been created as a modified and updated version of the official TF repo and would not have been possible without the guide [here](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10)

 ## Potential Issues
 There are several potential pitfalls to encounter when using TensorFlow and especially when attempting to deploy the model to mobile.
 Common issues are addressed at the end of this README.